 As a result, many people who want birth control before they leave the hospital after childbirth may not receive it.

-One of the most effective methods of preventing pregnancy is female sterilization, which is used by 18% of women in the U.S..
+One of the most effective methods of preventing pregnancy is female sterilization, which is used by 18% of women in the United States.
 This permanent method of birth control usually consists of tubal ligation, a surgical procedure in which the fallopian tubes are cut or sealed.
 Catholic hospitals are not permitted to perform this procedure.

 However, many people are not even aware that they are choosing a Catholic hospital when they decide where they will deliver.
 Others do not have an option or may not realize that where they give birth might affect the reproductive treatment options available to them.